AlexTaguchi/ReactTutorial/README.md

   }
 }
 ```
-Note that we passed down 'Alex Taguchi' as a prop to the "Author" class.
-The constructor of "Author" took props, and the "super(props)" calls React.Component to handle it.
-React.Component automatically converts the props into an attribute that can be readily accessed as "this.props.name", where the attribute is called "name", because that's the name with which we passed it down from "Welcome" (<Author name='Alex Taguchi' />).
+We passed down 'Alex Taguchi' as a prop to the "Author" class.
+The constructor of "Author" receives the props, and the "super(props)" calls React.Component to take care of it.
+React.Component automatically converts the props into an attribute accessible as "this.props.name" (it's called "name", because that's how it was passed down from "Welcome".

 What if we want to create a component attribute that's different than the props it receives?
 These attributes are called "states" and may or may not depend on the props.
 Let's make a component that (1) is a child of "Welcome", (2) doesn't rely on any props from "Welcome", and (3) creates its own state attribute to disply the time the webpage was opened
 ```jsx